penrose/penrose/packages/docs-site/docs/ref/substance/indexed-statements.md

   -- error: the range of `j` is not defined by `i in [0, 5]`
 ```

-When multiple template variables and ranges are present, _substance_ takes all combinations (cartisian product) of the indices in the ranges, like
+When multiple template variables and ranges are present, Substance takes all combinations (cartisian product) of the indices in the ranges, like

 ```substance
 Orthogonal(v_i, v_j) for i in [0, 1], j in [1, 2]